TheMushrr00m/ElixirGhost/talk.md

 new to FP.
 However, if you're a dev, but not a FP dev, you're probably an OO dev.
 This talk assumes a basic level of programming compentency.

-- Making the Switch

-Much of the difference from OO that I noticed, I noticed because of something missing, such as control structures or statements, mainly when going through the Elixir Getting Started Guide [15].

-I've based my talk on the things I found missing... these "ghosts" of imperative programming.
-I'll discuss what replaces them, and the philosophy behind the replacement, and that will hopefully help you give up these ghosts.

 - Context 4!

 For context, I'll use a Connect 4 app.
 A brief history of that app...
 It